LAripping/dotfiles/README.md

 * master

     1. **bashrc**: with colors and a set of aliases.

     2. **Git**: scripts git-completion and git-prompt sourced from bashrc

     3. **Vim**: With my own .vimrc, some colorschemes, no plugin manager and the following plugins:

         a. `trailing-whitespace.vim`
         b.
 Pyflakes syntax checker (`/ftplugin/python`)
         c. `after` commands for specific filetypes

 * rom-fork

     1. **bashrc**: with colors and a set of aliases.
 These must only be *additions* to the system-default bashrc provided, not a *complete override*.

     2. **Git**: scripts git-completion and git-prompt sourced from.
 Git commands pre-ran to setup aliases, configuration.

     3. **Vim**: With my own .vimrc, some colorschemes, *Vundle* plugin manager and the following plugins pre-installed:

-a. `trailing-whitespace.vim`
+            - [ ] a. `trailing-whitespace.vim`
-- [ ] Done
+            - [ ] b.
-b.
 Syntastic syntax checker
-- [ ] Done
-c. `after` commands for specific filetypes
+            - [ ] c. `after` commands for specific filetypes
-- [ ] Done
+            - [ ] d.
-d.
 Pylint linter
-- [ ] Done

 ## Instructions